realJustinLee/markdown_resume/README.md

 **Senior Software Engineer A (17B) / Committer** | **Oct 2024 - Present**

-- Owned subsystem architecture and technical roadmap for `OceanProtect` control-plane workflows spanning the protection engine, system management, and infrastructure platform teams.
+- Owned subsystem architecture and technical roadmap for `OceanProtect` across the Protection Engine, System Management, and Infrastructure Platform teams.
 - Drove cross-team architecture decisions, interface boundaries, quality gates, and deep-dive troubleshooting across three teams, operating as the technical lead for high-risk delivery and production issues.
-- Designed and operationalized a human-led, AI-agent-assisted architecture decision mechanism for `DEG` reviews across infrastructure and management / control-plane domains.
+- Designed and operationalized a human-led, AI-agent-assisted architecture decision mechanism for `DEG` reviews spanning the Protection Engine, System Management, and Infrastructure Platform teams.
 - Served as the human decision owner and co-chair, bringing in AI agents such as `GPT`, `Gemini`, `Qwen`, and `DeepSeek` as structured challengers to surface scalability, security, and long-term maintainability risks, with explicit decision logging and post-decision validation that prevented multiple high-risk architectural rollbacks and design defects before implementation.
 - Re-architected the job scheduler under peak concurrency, reducing initiation-to-execution latency from **35+ minutes** to **under 20 seconds** and improving time complexity from `O(n^2 * m)` to `O(n * m)`.
 - Led **22+** performance optimization and refactoring efforts across backup, query, export, and event-processing paths.
 Representative wins include reducing a **10,000-VM** scan from **2 hours** to **10 minutes**, cutting `Redis` memory usage for a **10,000-copy** archival queue from **2 GB** to **56 MB**, accelerating batch cancellation from **1 minute per job** to **0.5 seconds**, and reducing a **4 million-record** alarm/event dump from **24 hours** to **35 seconds**.